nikomatsakis/team-goals-2024/index.md

 * Would this be a good fit for your team?
 * Should we have a "goal setting season" (e.g., end of year)?
+* Who/how to report on progress?
+* Specific question on lang/compiler--
+    * Goal for a lang feature will require impl.
+    * Does this mean compiler team should accept the goal?
+    * Not our current setup and doesn't seem (to me) in the spirit of the teams.